That's not exactly, no, it's the exact opposite of that.

 No, not at all.

-Health care, um uh IT and also, you know, banks, financial institutions, they get audited by external auditors of how you know how they back up their data, how they protect their data.
+Healthcare, IT, and also banks, financial institutions, they get audited by external auditors of how they back up their data, how they protect their data.

-I mean, it it's just unheard of that they would could lose email data and just never be able to find it.
+I mean, it's just unheard of that they could lose email data and just never be able to find it.

-People don't have RAID array backups in their homes.
+People don't have arrayed array backups in their homes.

 Right.

-Some of them do, but but they don't have a server that backs up a server.
+Some of them do, but they don't have a server that backs up a server.

-Now, businesses have been computerized uh for for the longest time starting way back with IBM mainframes.
+Now, businesses have been computerized for the longest time, starting way back with IBM mainframes.

 When did all of this really start?

-This the the business of uh computing in corporations as a backup and as an interoffice communication mechanism and has file storage, that that predates consumer computer uh operations by how many years?
+The business of computing in corporations as a backup and as an inter-office communication mechanism and as file storage, that predates consumer computer operations by how many years?

-I mean, even the mainframes, I mean, you know, you see like uh the pictures of those the mainframe computers, and you'll see the big tapes, you know, they used to have these giant reel to reels.
+I mean, even the mainframes, I mean, you see the pictures of the mainframe computers, and you'll see the big tapes.

-Yeah, and you know, now with with Microsoft and you know, Microsoft databases and uh Unix and and just all these different products, I mean.
+Yeah, now with Microsoft and Microsoft databases and Unix and just all these different products.

 Yeah, Oracle, SQL.